bhavangowdan/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 1. From the Azure Portal, in the "Search resources, services and docs" field, enter **Alerts** to open the Alerts Service of Azure Monitor.
 1. Notice there should be at least **1 Alert** with **Severity 2 - Warning** showing up in the list.
 This got trigger when you validated the website in the previous exercise.

     > ** Note:** If no Alert shows up yet, wait another few minutes.
-Speeding up Alerts is possible by navigating to the Canary-URL again from a browser.
+Speeding up Alerts is possible by repeating steps in Exercise 2, Task 2 Steps.

 1. Return back to the Azure DevOps Portal, open the **EShopOnWeb-Release Gates** Project.
 Navigate to **Pipelines**, select **Releases** and select the **New Release Pipeline**.
 1. Click the **Create Release** button.